Buying a home is a monumental occasion for anyone, but this helpful guide will help you with all aspects of purchasing a property in Belgium.

 Filing your Belgian taxes as a homeowner

-This is a lot to take in, especially for an expat who might not be as familiar with the nuances of Belgian tax law — but Lien Verdoodt says you’re not alone in being overwhelmed.
+This is a lot to take in, especially if you are not too familiar with Belgian tax law.
+As Lien Verdoodt explains, many people feel overwhelmed.

-“The way you are taxed depends on the use of the property,” she explains.
-“If you have a second residence on the coast, it will be taxed differently than if it’s used for professional use or as your main residence.
+“The use of the property determines the tax you pay,” she explains.
+“If you have a second residence on the coast, you will pay a different amount of tax than if you use it professionally or as your main residence.
 It’s all very specific.
 You need someone to help you, as the rules can be very difficult.”

 Selling your property in Belgium

-“As for selling your home,” she continues, “you don’t have to pay any back taxes.
-All reductions received stay and no new calculations are required.
-If you sell the family home or a house more than five years after you purchased it, no taxes are required no matter how much profit is made.
-However, if you sell a house (not the family house) in fewer than five years, you will pay 16.5% on the adapted added value — this is the difference between the price paid and the price sold taking into account certain costs and inflation.”
+“As for selling your home,” Lien continues, “you don’t have to pay any back taxes; all reductions received stay and there are no new calculations.
+If you sell the family home or a house more than five years after you purchased it, you don’t have to pay any taxes; it doesn’t matter how much profit you make.
+However, if you sell a house that is not the family home within five years of buying it, you will pay 16.5% capital gains tax on the adapted added value.
+This is the difference between the price you paid and the price you sold taking into account certain costs and inflation.”

-Whether you’re eyeing your dream home, looking to purchase that coastal property or trying to get your financial affairs in order, contact your local BNP Paribas Fortis office.
-Experts such as Lien Verdoodt are on hand to untangle the technical jargon, simplify and explain the specific tax laws related to your situations, and assist you in making the right financial decisions when purchasing property in Belgium.
+Whether you are eyeing your dream home, buying a home on the coast, or getting your financial affairs in order, contact your local BNP Paribas Fortis office.
+Experts such as Lien are on hand to untangle the technical jargon and simplify and explain the specific tax laws related to your situations.
+They can assist you in making the right financial decisions when purchasing property in Belgium.